Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Summary of analytic results for the gravitational radiation

 \subsubsection{Radiated angular momentum and the dissipative scattering angle}

-Although not the focus of the present work, for completness I note that the 2PM and 3PM radiated angular momentum for non-spinning binaries can be found in \cite{Damour:2020tta} and \cite{Manohar:2022dea,DiVecchia:2022piu}, respectively.
-Refs.~\cite{Heissenberg:2025ocy,Geralico:2025rof} present the PN-expanded 4PM result.
-To the best of my knowledge no one has computed the horizon absorption of the angular momentum in the PM regime.
+Although not the focus of the present work, for completeness I note that the 2PM and 3PM radiated angular momentum for non-spinning binaries can be found in \cite{Damour:2020tta} and \cite{Manohar:2022dea,DiVecchia:2022piu}, respectively.
+Refs.~\cite{Heissenberg:2025ocy,Geralico:2025rof,Heissenberg:2025fcr} present the PN-expanded 4PM result.
+Since this paper first appeared on the arXiv the leading order horizon absorption of angular momentum has been computed \cite{Cipriani:2026myb}.

 Once both the radiated energy and angular momentum are computed it is possible to compute the dissipative correction to the scattering angle \cite{Damour:2020tta}.
 This is has been computed through 4PM order \cite{Jakobsen:2023hig}.
 Results for the dissipative correction to the scattering angle are known at 5PM order and leading order in the mass ratio within a PN-PM expansion \cite{Geralico:2025rof}.